pindab0ter/hansvl.nl/content/blog/2024-04-07-power-shutoff-automation-in-factorio/index.md

 # Flip-flops

 Enter [flip-flops](<https://simple.wikipedia.org/wiki/Flip-flop_(electronics)>).
-Flip-flops, also known as latches, are electronic circuits with two possible stable states and two inputs.
-This means they 'remember' their state, which is why they are building blocks of computer memory.
+Flip-flops, also known as latches, are electronic circuits with two possible stable states, `1` or `0`, on or off.
+Being stable means they ‘remember’ their state, which is why these are building blocks of computer memory.
+This is, in effect, a 1-bit memory cell.

 Please note that I do not have any electrical engineering background, and as such I will be talking about these from a programming perspective, not an electrical one.
 With that out of the way: